brberis/orm-ecommerce-bkend/README.md

 ## Installation

-Clone this project and run `npm instsll`.
-Then seed the tables using `npm run seed`.
+Clone this project and run `npm install`.
+On MySQL CLI create the database with the following command in the root of the project. `source ./db/schema.sql`.T hen seed the tables using `npm run seed`.
 Finally start the server running this command `npm start`.

 ## Database Models